 Rideable seasons: all year

 Singletracks Magazine labeled Galbraith Mountain the best place to mountain bike in Washington, and it’s easy to see why.
-This 3,000-acre use area southeast of Bellingham has 65 miles of singletrack and includes berms, downhill-specific trails, and big stunt features, all in a dense forest overlooking the city and Bellingham Bay.
+This 3,000-acre use area southeast of Bellingham has 65 miles of singletrack, plus berms, downhill-specific trails, and big stunt features, all in a dense forest overlooking the city and Bellingham Bay.
 But the nearby Chuckanut Mountains are not to be overlooked.
-South of Bellingham overlapping Larrabee State Park, this oceanside shared-use trail system has 50 miles of trail and postcard views.
-There is free parking at Galbraith Mountain and Chuckanut Mountains trailheads and accesses, but parking in Larrabee State Park requires a Discover Pass.
+South of Bellingham, overlapping Larrabee State Park, this oceanside shared-use trail system has 50 miles of trail and postcard views.
+There is free parking at Galbraith Mountain and Chuckanut Mountains trailheads, but parking in Larrabee State Park requires a Discover Pass.

-Bellingham’s mountain bike fever expresses itself in other ways as well.
-The area is home to four pump tracks and a dirt jumping park.
+Bellingham is also home to four pump tracks and a dirt jumping park.
 For those who want a guided experience or to rent mountain bikes, Dig Deep Tours is a great resource.
-If you need a pre-ride coffee, post-ride beer, or brake adjustment, head to Cafe Velo.
-In that same vein, Transition Bikes Outpost at the base of Galbraith Mountain is a bike shop more than happy to pour riders a beer post-ride.
+If you need a pre-ride coffee or brake adjustment, head to Cafe Velo in downtown.
+In that same vein, Transition Bikes Outpost at the base of Galbraith Mountain is the perfect spot for a post-ride beer.

 Also See: Outdoor Adventures to Experience in Washington